following material has been excerpted from the book

 began to learn and develop arcane abilities and powers wholly different

 from any Jedi or dark-sider.
-Whatever it was, Carel Kapekos transformed
+Ultimately, Carel Kapekos transformed

 into something else and was no more.